denis-yuen/write_api_experiment/README.md

 1. Providing a concrete reference implementation of a proposed GA4GH [Write API](https://github.com/ga4gh/tool-registry-schemas/blob/feature/write_api_presentation/src/main/resources/swagger/ga4gh-tool-discovery.yaml).
 2. Providing a utility for developers to convert plain CWL/WDL files and Dockerfiles into [GitHub](https://github.com) repos storing those plain CWL/WDL files and [Quay.io](https://quay.io) repos storing Docker images built from those Dockerfiles.
 This can be used by those converting tools described in other formats into "Dockstore-friendly" tools that can be quickly registered and published in Dockstore by using the Write API Client's publish command or programmatically via the Dockstore API.

+## End Users
+This is intended to be used by:
+- Tool Migrators

+  Developers that have access to a large number of tools in some different format and wants to migrate them all programmatically to Dockstore with minimal effort.
+- Tool Developers

+  Developers of a single tool that wants a quick and simple way of creating one without spending a large amount of time to post a single Dockerfile and CWL to implement a single tool.

+## Write API Components

 This contains two parts:
 - The Write API web service that handles creation of GitHub and Quay.io repositories
-- The Write API client that interacts with the web service to create GitHub and Quay.io repositories and can also handle publishing of tools to Dockstore.
+- The Write API client that interacts with the Write API web service to create GitHub and Quay.io repositories and can also handle publishing of tools to Dockstore.

 ## Web Service Prerequisites